GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 - You should see TCP traffic in your wireshark display.

-- Stop the capture, (red button), and use ”File / Save” to save the traffic into a file named sniff.pcapng in your HOME directory, (/home/ubuntu).
+- Stop the capture, (red button).

+- There is a lot of traffic (mostly ARP) inthis pcap.
+Click the "Protocol" coloumn to sort and scroll to the end of the ARP packets.

+- Do you see the web query or response this time?
+(You should, since the attack machine is acting an a Man-in-the-Middle).

+**Reflect on how simple this was.
+Effectivly all traffic that the user computer sends/recieves through the gateway would be captured by the attacker!**

 Submission
 ==========